Big Feelings, Little People: Helping Toddlers Navigate Emotions

 The Long Game

 As Zero to Three emphasizes, children don't develop true self-control until around age 3.5 to 4, and even then, they still need significant support.
 Emotional regulation is not a skill that's learned once—it's practiced and refined throughout childhood and beyond.
+A consistent daily structure helps too — predictable routines give children a sense of security that makes emotional storms less frequent and easier to recover from.

 Every time you respond to your child's big feelings with patience and presence, you're making a deposit in their emotional bank account.
 These moments—the messy, exhausting, tear-soaked moments—are when the most important development is happening.